About Nebraskans for Solar’s Green Watts for Good Program

-We seek partnerships through our Green Watts for Good Program on solar projects as part of community development and revitalization, such as the solar project completed on a home in the Highlander Neighborhood in North Omaha, and on solar installations on Nebraska food pantries, homeless shelters, children’s homes and other nonprofits, especially in areas impacted by flooding.
+We seek partnerships through our Green Watts for Good Program on solar projects as part of community development and revitalization, such as the PV installation in collaboration with the Seventy Five North Revitalization Corporation on a home in the Highlander Neighborhood in North Omaha.

-Energy is a major expense for nonprofits that provide a hand up to people in need in our local communities.
-Raising funds and donating solar through our Green Watts for Good program is a way everyone can help them save on their electricity bills each month for a very long time.
-Your contributions not only green the environment but also pay you back many times over, as solar panels are made to last 25 or more years.
+Energy is generally a major expense for nonprofits that provide a hand up to people in need in our local communities.
+Donating solar energy through our Green Watts for Good program is a way philanthropists of all ages can help nonprofits save on their electricity bills each month for a very long time, as solar panels typically last 25 or more years.

 Heartland Hope Mission

-We are partnering with Heartland Hope Mission on our sixth Green Watts for Good project.
-Individual contributions to our fund and donations made during our 2019 Giving Tuesday fundraising campaign, an annual event sponsored by SHARE Omaha, will be used to install a minimum 4-kilowatt photovoltaic system on Heartland Hope Mission’s building at 2021 U Street.
-Over the 25-or-more-years’ lifespan of the solar panels, the system will save the nonprofit approximately $18,000 on their electricity bills.
+We are partnering with Heartland Hope Mission to install a 5-kilowatt solar project on the roof of their building at 2021 U Street.
+Individual contributions to our Green Watts for Good program and donations made during our 2019 Giving Tuesday fundraising campaign, sponsored by SHARE Omaha, will be used to install the PV-system.

 Nebraskans for Solar and Seventy Five North Revitalization Corporation partnered on the installation of a 4-kilowatt solar system on a home in the Highlander neighborhood, a mixed-income community in North Omaha, shown in the above photo.